sidiousvic/sidious.pizza/about.md

 ## Early Life

-Victor Rene Molina Rodriguez, known as Vic Sidious, was born in Chihuahua, Mexico, and grew up in a working-class family.
-His father sold electric mining cable and his mother taught at a public primary school.
-He has one younger brother.
+My name is Victor Rene Molina Rodriguez, and I was born in the town of Chihuahua, northern Mexico.
+I grew up in a working-class family.
+My father sold electric mining cable and my mother taught at a public primary school.
+I have one younger brother.

-Much of his childhood was spent at his grandmother’s house, where he was surrounded by extended family, including his uncles, godfather, and many cousins.
-The family did not have much money, but they took local trips when they could and kept a steady routine of shared activities.

-The region of northern Mexico is defined by scarce water and desert landscapes, and many residents work in cattle ranching or mechanical trades.
-As a major route for northbound drug trafficking, the area also experienced frequent cartel violence.
-Gunfire and armed conflict were part of the broader atmosphere where he and his friends grew up.
+I studied university in the USA, visited Japan during my time as a student.
+To this day, I can't explain what drew me here.
+Maybe it was my fascination with the films of Ozu and Kurosawa, the memories I made during my visit, or simply the bath culture.
+Here we are, many misadventures and defeats later, in Tokyo.